CommentAndConquer/csc493-fall2022-westj2/README.md

 # *CamLock*
-## App designed to preserve a recording session during interactions as well as the resulting video
+## Purpose

-Your formally written project proposal description, and why it is useful/interesting/fun goes here.
-Try to be as descriptive as possible, as we will be discussing your project ideas during the brainstorming in class.
+App designed to preserve a recording session during interactions as well as the resulting video

 ### Scope